What Is Easy to Do Is Easy Not to Do

 What’s the reason you aren’t consistent in doing the little things you know you should do?
 Think about it.

-When I was interviewed on Mixergy, a blog for aspiring entrepreneurs, I was asked what the No. 1 obstacle was that I had to overcome in order to achieve my goals.
+When I was interviewed on Mixergy, a blog for aspiring entrepreneurs, I was asked what the number-one obstacle was that I had to overcome in order to achieve my goals.
 My answer was laziness.
 I know the little things I need to do and I understand their importance.
 For me, I have to fight laziness and PUSH myself to do the little things I know I need to do.

 Become a Disciplined Person

 The fact that you are reading this blog post tells me that you want to achieve more in life.
 If you are going to be successful at achieving your goals, you must become a disciplined person.
 You must become a person who will do the little things that are easy to do and easy not to do.

 I also want to point out that I don’t believe there is any distinction between who you are in your personal life and who you are in your professional life.
 If your bedroom is a mess, then your car is probably a mess.
 If you don’t have the discipline to clean your home and car, you will likely struggle to have the discipline to do the little things required of you to achieve your goals.
 You can’t be one person at home and a different person at work.
 You are who you are!

 If you want to achieve more in your life, if you want to grow as a person and achieve your personal best, then you MUST become a person who does the little things that are both easy to do and easy not to do.
 This will likely be the greatest challenge you will ever take on, but if you will commit to this challenge and use your personal initiative to do the things you know you should do with consistency, your life can be transformed.